-- Try to react calmly and remember the person is not behaving in this way on purpose.
+- Try to stay calm and remember the person is not behaving like this on purpose.

 - In some situations it may help to think about whether the behaviour really matters.
 For example, in some situations talking to strangers may not be a problem.
-The person may be meeting a need to be social and the stranger may be happy to engage with them.
+The person may be meeting a need to be social and the stranger may be happy to talk to them.

 - Try gently distracting the person.

-- Be aware of potential triggers - if you know what these are you may be able to prevent the behaviour from happening in the first place.
-For example, if someone behaves in a sexually inappropriate way when you help them to get changed, it may be that they are misinterpreting your actions.
+- Be aware of possible triggers for certain behaviours.
+If you know what these are you may be able to prevent the behaviour from happening in the first place.
+For example, if someone behaves in a sexually inappropriate way when you help them to get changed, they might be misinterpreting your actions.
 Try to change how you approach the situation and see if this helps.

-- If the person is undressing, take them somewhere private, and check whether they are too hot or are uncomfortable, or want to use the toilet.
+- If the person is undressing, take them somewhere private, and check whether they are too hot, uncomfortable, or want to use the toilet.